-5 Easy Tips to Prepare for Standardized Testing Season
+Standardized Test Prep: 5 Easy Tips to Prepare for Testing Season

 Help your child become a confident and prepared test-taker.

 There’s no secret formula when it comes to passing a standardized test.
-It’s important to remember that anxiety may hinder performance for the test taker, so take a deep breath and read through a few practical tips to help your child prepare for standardized assessments.
+It’s important to remember that anxiety may hinder performance for them, so take a deep breath and read through a few practical tips to help your child prepare for standardized assessments.